fabio-looker/node-lookml-parser/README.md

 	- Breaking change: The grammar no longer ignores leading whitespace in a doubleSemiBlock.
 - v5.0
 	- Breaking change: For simplicity and reduced output size, the output no longer includes the array version of collections of named objects.
 Only the object version, keyed by name, is returned.
+-v5.1
+	- Added the ability to control the output format of the files collection